reach-sh/reach-lang/docs/src/changelog/index.md

 @{rcHead("0.1.11-rc.8")}

 + 2022/08/29: The backend interface to the compiled objects was updated, so you'll need to recompile for this release.
++ 2022/08/29: Modified the type of `{!js} T_Bytes` in the JavaScript standard library to allow `{!js} Uint8Array`s and sometimes produce them when the bytes produced cannot be represented as a UTF-8 encoded string.
 + 2022/08/29: Added `{!rsh} Bytes.fromHex`.
 + 2022/08/25: Ethereum-like-only: The backend interface to deployed contracts was updated, so old contracts will not work with this version.
 + 2022/08/24: Added `{!rsh} StringDyn.concat` function and `{!rsh} StringDyn` cast application.